Languages of Emergency, Infrastructures of Response and Everyday Heroism in the Circumpolar North

 All of these events were considered threats to the safety and well-being of the community as a whole.
 The languages of emergency as well as the everyday acts of heroism these emergencies called forth depended on people’s local knowledge learned through experienced grounded in the everyday in such a way that they could be deployed under extraordinary circumstances.
 As such this invites a further thinking of Veena Das’s work on ‘the everyday’ which she insists should not be reduced to mere routine.
 It opens up a further discussion of Kath Weston’s notion of ‘techno-traps’ – not because of what ‘it’ forces people to do, but because of what it fails to see.

-This seminar is part of the Making the unknown knowable seminar series.
+This seminar was part of the Making the unknown knowable seminar series.
 Click here to read more